How to apply for a clinical trial including eligibility, phases, model IMPDs, costs and how to make changes to your application.

 The information you provide in the submission package will be used to validate your application.
 Incomplete applications will be rejected.

 You can submit your applications using the Common European Submission Platform (CESP).
-Alternatively you can send submissions on a CD to:

 We have produced guidance on.